maybe-hello-world/vk2tgposter/README.md

     If the file will not be found, the bot will create a new one and insert last VK post id as last_id
   * start bot: `python3 bot.py`

-If you want to start it in background and detach from console (to close it without stopping the bot) use `nohup python3 bot.py &`
+If you want to start it in background and detach from console (to close it without stopping the bot) use `nohup python3 bot.py &`.
+Do not forget to redirect stdout and stderr to the log files.

 ## Docker support
 Pull from `maybehelloworld/vk2tgposter`